 How to Develop a Marketing Strategy

-How to develop a marketing strategy starts with time and effort in understanding the internal and external influencing factors.
+Developing a marketing strategy starts with the time and effort in understanding the internal and external influencing factors that drive sales.
 Also what is needed is the expertise and experience to identify and quantify the profitability of the marketing opportunities.

 In summary, the marketing strategy will represent the dynamics of the organization and the marketplace and drive a consensus as to what direction the company should take.